 (Recall F-series class units of mutual funds tend to be available only through a financial representative, often through a fee-based account where you pay a single annual fee for services.
 A-series class units tend to be the most costly option because money management fees tend to include trailing commissions paid to advisors.
 We don’t like those here on this site!)

-Unlike an annuity though, you can get out of the fund – it’s not a one-way binding contract.
+Unlike an annuity though, you can get out of the fund – this fund is not a one-way binding contract.

 “Unlike many traditional annuities or other lifetime income products, the Longevity Pension Fund is not meant to feel like a binding contract.
 You can change your mind and access the lesser of your unpaid capital** (i.e., your invested capital less the distributions you’ve received) or current NAV.
 Your beneficiaries are entitled to the same amount if you pass away.
 Once your cumulative distributions surpass your invested capital, there will no longer be any redeemable value left.
 Please speak to your advisor or see the prospectus for further details.”

-The fund is also designed similar to many pension plan funds or funds of funds – a balanced mix of stocks, bonds and other investments that should* meet their income obligations to unitholders.
+The fund was also designed similar to many pension plan funds or funds of funds – a balanced mix of stocks, bonds and other investments that should* meet their income obligations to unitholders.

 *The financial future is always very cloudy!